microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 Verifying your publisher will:
 * Help users confirm your publisher's authenticity.
 * Add a verified publisher badge to your extensions.
-* Give users quick access your brand's landing page or professional portfolio.
+* Give users quick access your brand's landing page or your professional portfolio.

 ![Verified publisher indicators in VS Code](images/verified-publishers/verified-publishers.png)

 Eligible domains meet the following criteria:

-* Cannot be a subdomain (i.e. <subdomain>.github.io, <subdomain>.contoso.com, or similar).
+* Cannot be a subdomain (<subdomain>.github.io, <subdomain>.contoso.com, or similar).
 * You must be able to manage the DNS configuration settings and add a TXT record.
 * Your domain must use HTTPS protocol.